This chapter shall be known and may be called as the "Township of Pequannock Wrecker Ordinance."

 A 360° rotating amber beacon light mounted over the cab or approved light bar.

 All lights shall be of such candle power in the intensity as to be visible 1/4 mile away.

 All towing company drivers will carry their business cards and must give it to the owner/driver of the vehicle to be towed.

-All companies will have the company name, address and phone number permanently affixed [in letter and numbers, a minimum of three inches] on both sides of the wrecker prior to said wrecker being used on any Township rotation calls.
+All companies will have the company name, address and phone number permanently affixed (in letters and numbers, a minimum of three inches) on both sides of the wrecker prior to said wrecker being used on any Township rotation calls.

 The wrecker is equipped with a portable car dolly and sufficient equipment to clean up the debris on the roadway.
 The operator must clean away the accident debris at the scene.

-No wrecker shall be licensed hereunder nor shall any licensed wrecker be operated within the Township unless they shall be deposited with the Township Clerk the following insurance policies or certificates of insurance:
+No wrecker shall be licensed hereunder nor shall any licensed wrecker be operated within the Township unless there shall be deposited with the Township Clerk the following insurance policies or certificates of insurance:

 Auto garage keeper's policy.
 Auto garage keeper's legal liability policy covering fire, theft, and explosion on the minimum amount of $25,000 and collision coverage subject to $100 deductible, with each accident deemed a separate claim.